 Glen is the Principal Investigator on the project.
 He is an associate professor and Chair of the Health Policy and Management Area at the DeGroote School of Business and member of the Centre for Health Economics and Policy Analysis (CHEPA) at McMaster University.
 He has more than twenty years of experience working with leaders in government, regulatory agencies, and health care organizations.

 His research interests include the impact of health care restructuring on health professionals and the privatization of health care services.

-Neil is a PhD student in the Health Policy program at McMaster University.
+Neil is a recent graduate of the Health Policy PhD program at McMaster University.
 His research interests include the role of health information technology in improving access and quality of care, as well as the relationship between health policy and social organization (e.g., professional roles and organizational behaviour/culture).